-The length of a woman’s stay can be 30 days in emergency housing and two years in semi-transitional.
+The length of a woman’s stay can be 30 days in emergency housing and six months in the extended stay program.
 However, some women may only stay a day or two, while others may stay the full six months.
 Some women in the extended stay program can get extensions to stay longer if a move to permanent housing is imminent or they may move to Maria House to continue to work on their goals, or get a referral to the Francis Apartments.

 - Emergency shelter and Extended Stay Program